random-names/go/README.md

 # go-random-names

-A random human names generator written in Golang.
+A random names generator written in Golang.

 ### Installation